SAP-archive/teched2020-DEV161/README.md

 This session introduces attendees to the end-to-end development flow of an SAP Fiori freestyle application.

-Working in the IT department of your company, your mission, should you choose to accept it, is to develop an app that will help procurement to identify inventory levels of your company's products, and which orders will be impacted.
+Working in the IT department of your company, your mission, should you choose to accept it, is to develop an app that will help procurement identify the inventory levels of your company's products, and which orders will be impacted.

 After a bit of thinking, you decided that the best approach would be to create an SAP Fiori freestyle app that follows the Worklist floorplan.
-Its main view will include a list of products, their inventory level and the number of units on order.
-The details page will include the supplier informatio, and a list of orders the product is part of.
+Its main view will include a list of products, their inventory level, and the number of units per order.
+The details page will include the supplier information, and a list of orders that include the product.

-At the end of the session your application will look like this:
+At the end of the session, your application will look like this:

 | Main View (Worklist) | Details View (Object)|
 |:-----|:----------|:------|